soumyargade/CSC510-17/DESIGN.md

 ## Architecture Design
 ### Bot Components Diagram
 This diagram provides an overview of the main components of our GitEx Bot & their interactions with each other as well as the third party services that are being used (each of which is described in detail underneath the diagram).
-Within GitEx, there are listener, validator, processing, & scraping services (all described in more detail under our GitEx Sequence Diagram located a bit further down in this README).
+Within GitEx, there are listener, validator, processing, & scraping services (all described in more detail under our GitEx Sequence Diagram [Diagram 2] located further down in the [Relevant Additional Design Patterns](#additional-patterns) section).

 <img src="https://github.ncsu.edu/csc510-s2022/CSC510-17/blob/main/architectureDesign/botComponents.jpg" width=795 height=600>
+[Diagram 1 - Gives an overview of the main components of the Bot and their interactions with each other.]

 ### Description of Components
 The main components of our design are **GitEx Bot** & **Mattermost**: